What is the balloon mortgages

 Balloon Mortgages Benefit Real Estate Investors

-Balloon-type financing is typically used by real estate investors who are planning to sell their properties before the balloon payment becomes due.
+Balloon-type financing is typically used by real estate investors planning to sell their properties before the balloon payment becomes due.
 This type of financing is a great commercial loan program for real estate investors looking for short-term financing.
-In any event, the typical goal is to sell the property before the balloon payment becomes due.
-As with other nontraditional mortgage products, real estate investors take advantage of the initial low-interest rate.
+In any event, the specific goal is to sell the property before the balloon payment becomes due.
+Like nontraditional mortgage products, real estate investors take advantage of the initial low-interest rate.
 Investors then move on before the consequences take effect.

 Advantages And Disadvantages of Balloon Mortgages